Henri de La Tour d'Auvergne, Viscount of Turenne: The Dutch War

-In Louis XIV's Dutch War of 1672 Turenne accompanied the army commanded by the king which overran the Dutch United Provinces up to the gates of Amsterdam.
+In Louis XIV's Dutch War of 1672, Turenne accompanied the army commanded by the king which overran the Dutch United Provinces up to the gates of Amsterdam.
 The terms offered by Louis to the Prince of Orange only aroused a more bitter resistance.

 The Dutch opened the dikes and flooded the countryside around Amsterdam.
 This measure completely checked Turenne, whom the king had left in command.
 News of this event roused Europe to action, and the conflict spread to Germany.
 Turenne fought a successful war of manoeuvre on the middle Rhine while Condé covered Alsace.

 In January 1673 Turenne assumed the offensive, penetrated far into Germany, and forced the Great Elector of Brandenburg to make peace; later in the year, however, the famous imperial general Montecuccoli completely outmanoeuvred Turenne: Montecuccoli evaded his opponent, joined the Dutch and took the important place of Bonn.

 In June 1674, Turenne won the battle of Sinzheim, which made him master of the Electorate of the Palatinate.
-Under orders from Paris the French wasted the country far and wide, and this devastation with the sack of Türckheim usually counts as the gravest blot on Turenne's fame.
-In the autumn the anti-French allies again advanced, and though they again outmanoeuvred Turenne, the action of the neutral city of Strasbourg occasioned his failure by permitting the enemy to cross the Rhine by the bridge at that place.
-The battle of Enzheim followed; this proved a tactical victory, but hardly affected the situation, and, at the beginning of December, the allies remained in Alsace.
+Under orders from Paris, the French wasted the country far and wide.
+In the autumn, the anti-French allies again advanced, and though they again outmanoeuvred Turenne, the action of the neutral city of Strasbourg occasioned his failure by permitting the enemy to cross the Rhine by the bridge at that place.
+The battle of Enzheim followed; this proved a strategic victory for Turenne but hardly affected the situation, and, at the beginning of December, the allies remained in Alsace.
 The old marshal now made the most daring campaign of his career.
 A swift and secret march in mid-winter from one end of the Vosges to the other took the allies by surprise.
 Sharply following up his first successes, Turenne drove the enemy to Turkheim, and there inflicted upon them a heavy defeat (5 January 1675).
-As revenge for the active resistance the inhabitants of the city had shown, Turenne let his troops loot it and massacre the remaining population during two weeks.
+As revenge for the active resistance the inhabitants of the city had shown, Turenne let his troops loot it.
 In a few weeks he had completely recovered Alsace.

-In the summer campaign he once more faced Montecuccoli, and after the highest display of "strategic chess-moves" by both commanders, Turenne finally compelled his opponent to offer battle at a disadvantage at Salzbach.
-There, on 27 July 1675, he was killed instantly due to wounds inflicted by a cannonball.
+In the summer campaign he once more faced Montecuccoli, and after the highest display of "strategic chess moves" by both commanders, Turenne finally compelled his opponent to offer battle at a disadvantage at Salzbach.
+There, on 27 July 1675, he was struck by an imperial cannonball while scouting enemy positions and killed instantly.
 Thomas de Longueville writes: "Twice he opened his eyes, and then he closed them forever."
 The news of his death produced universal sorrow.